-- Electrocardiogram (ECG or EKG), which measures the heart’s electrical activity and can assess heart damage
+- Electrocardiogram (EKG), which measures the heart’s electrical activity and can assess heart damage

-- Stress test -- Usually, this involves walking on a treadmill or pedaling a stationary bike in a doctor’s office while your EKG, heart rate, and blood pressure are monitored.
+- Stress test, which usually involves walking on a treadmill or pedaling a stationary bike in a doctor’s office while your heart rate and blood pressure are monitored

 - Chest X-ray

 - Blood tests to check on your levels of blood sugar, cholesterol, and triglycerides (a type of fat in the blood)

 - Cardiac catheterization, in which a doctor guides a very thin, flexible tube (called a catheter) through a blood vessel in your arm or leg to reach your heart.
 The doctor injects dye through the catheter and then uses X-ray videos to see inside your heart.

 How to check for heart blockage at home